 When you own a home, it’s up to you to make decisions about everything from maintenance to furniture.
 With so many competing issues, it can be difficult to figure out how where to focus your energy — not to mention your dollars.
 By making thoughtful and wise green decisions for your home, you can keep it in top shape for decades besides protecting the environment and conserving natural resources.
-Read on for more details:
+Environmental psychology may also play a key role in strengthening the relationship between between you and your surroundings.

 1. Do Frequent Deep Cleans

 At a minimum, you should do a deep cleaning once per month.
 This includes the refrigerator, carpets, microwaves, bathrooms, and beds.
 Clean around the baseboards, sweep under appliances, and clear out your dryer vents.
 Don’t forget about your refrigerator coils; if they get too dusty, it can make your fridge die faster.
 Too busy?
 Hate cleaning?
 Hire a cleaning service to make your home neat and clean; it’s a little bit of a splurge, but it can help you head off bigger, more expensive issues in the future.
 Check out the Spring Cleaning Checklist.

 2. Buy High-Quality Furniture